 SAKURA: JAPAN’S MOST BELOVED FLOWER.

-Since the blooming of cherry tree flowers only last for a short span of time, this event comes to be Japan’s symbol of human mortality and how could a short and precious life be beautiful.
+Since the blooming of cherry tree flowers only last for a short span of time, this event comes to be Japan’s symbol of human mortality and how a short and precious life could be beautiful.

 March 27 is the Sakura day, decided by the Japan Sakura Association in 1992.
 But note that the exact day of Sakura blooms will depend on your location on the Archipelago.

 The past few years have shown Sakura blossoms coming even earlier than before, as the temperature in Tokyo has been getting warmer earlier, as it has in other places across Japan.
 In the past, cherry blossom viewings may be held as late as mid April, but now they’re almost always earlier.

 Late March to early April!
 Check the weather for a week where temperatures will be in the 70s (21 – 24 celsius) for about a week, and that will likely be prime-time for blossom viewing!

 Every city in Japan has different ideal blossom viewing times, and these are often announced and updated by the local prefecture governments.
 In Northern Japan you will have to go see the blossoms later than you would in Southern Japan.

 Some people are even so dedicated that they travel from the south of Japan to the north just to track the blossoms through the country.